-- The Media Stream Handler (Media Player) additionally collects CMCD information and reports it to the 5GMSd AS via reference point M4d according to configuration previously received from the Media Session Handler via reference point M11d and from the 5GMSd AF via reference point M5d.
+- The Media Stream Handler (Media Player) additionally collects CMCD information and reports it to the 5GMSd AS via reference point M4d according to configuration previously received from the Media Session Handler via reference point M1d and from the 5GMSd AF via reference point M5d.

-- The 5GMSd AS additionally reformats CMCD information received in band from the Media Stream Handler at reference point M4d and shares it with the 5GMSd AF via reference point M3d according to configuration previously received from the 5GMSd AF via reference point M3d.
+- The 5GMSd AS additionally collects and reformats CMCD information received in band from the Media Stream Handler at reference point M4d and shares it using an appropriate format with the 5GMSd AF via reference point M3d according to configuration previously received from the 5GMSd AF via reference point M3d.

-- As one embodiment, the CMCD information may be processed in the Data Collection AF, and the Data Collection AF exposes the information to the NWDAF via reference point R5 and/or to an external Event Consumer via reference point R6.
+- The CMCD information may be processed in the Data Collection AF, and the Data Collection AF exposes the information to the NWDAF via reference point R5 and/or to an external Event Consumer via reference point R6.

 5.16.3.2 In-band reporting of CMCD information via reference point M4d and R4